patKilcullen/Balderdash/NOTES.md

 PROBLEMS: when first couple of games are created, the gmaes are listed more thatn once....

-LAST UPDATE: change user/game asssociaion to belongstomany through Score
+LAST UPDATE: change user/game asssociaion to belongstomany through Score added accepted to score and public to game.
+GAME could also have an owner id, but because of association eager loading wouldnt work